 2. Quality control products

-3. Kits, such as C-reactive protein detection kits, etc.
+3. In vitro diagnostic test kits, such as C-reactive protein detection kits, etc.

 4. Reagents for in vitro diagnostics